 Ease of Transport

 Next, we moved on to assessing the Ease of Transport of each board, which made up 10% of the total score.
 We based the scores for this metric on the ease of carrying and loading each board on a car, the ergonomics of the handle, and its weight.
-The Raven earned a 5 out of 10 for its ease of transport out of water, putting it right in the middle of the group, as shown below.
+The Raven earned average scores for its ease of transport out of water, putting it right in the middle of the group.

 This model is relatively easy to carry, only proving slightly unwieldy due to its length.